LEGO goes into space as first-half sales surpass Mattel

-COPENHAGEN Toymaker LEGO scored two publicity victories on Wednesday, sending 20 of its plastic figures into space alongside Denmark's first astronaut and surpassing the first-half earnings of Barbie maker Mattel (MAT.O), a top rival for children's pocket money.
+COPENHAGEN, Sept 2 Toymaker LEGO scored two publicity victories on Wednesday, sending 20 of its plastic figures into space alongside Denmark's first astronaut and surpassing the first-half earnings of Barbie maker Mattel , a top rival for children's pocket money.

 The figures will be handed out on their return as competition prizes and LEGO is already looking ahead to another movie due for release in 2017, to be based on its "Ninjago" martial arts figures.